 “Apocrypha” and “deuterocanonical” are two common ways to describe the disputed books.
 In certain contexts, the terms are controversial because of their theological implications.

-- Apocrypha: The word “apocrypha” literally refers to “things that are hidden” but sometimes people use the word to convey information that is unorthodox or fictitious.
-In this sense, the word “apocrypha” is controversial when the connotation is the books don’t have value.
+- Apocrypha: The word “Apocrypha” literally refers to “things that are hidden,” but sometimes people use the word to convey information that is unorthodox or fictitious.
+In this sense, the word “Apocrypha” is controversial when the connotation is that the books don’t have value.

 Some historians and theologians state there are 13 books in question, yet others say there are only seven.
 A few argue that there are 12.
 These are simply different ways to describe the same collection of literature.
 (Also see Why Did Protestants Leave the Catholic Church?)